Loewner theory for quasiconformal extensions: old and new: Classical Loewner theory

 \subsubsection{Starlike functions}

-Next, consider a \textbf{starlike function} (with respect to 0), i.e., a function $f \in \S$ such that for every $z \in \D$ a segment which connects $f(z)$ and 0 lies in $f(\D)$.
+Next, consider a \textbf{starlike function} (with respect to 0), i.e., a function $f \in \S$ such that for every $z \in \D$ the segment connecting $f(z)$ and 0 lies in $f(\D)$.
 Denote by $\S^*$ the family of starlike functions.
 An analytic characterization for starlike functions is for all $z \in \D$.
-It follows from the definition that for a boundary point $\zeta \in\de f(\D)$, a ray $\{ t f(\zeta) : t \ge 1\}$ always lies in the exterior of $f(\D)$ and the rays are disjoint mutually.
-Hence a Loewner chain for $\S^*$ is
+It follows from the definition that for a boundary point $\zeta \in\de f(\D)$, the ray $\{ t \zeta : t \ge 1\}$ always lies in the exterior of $f(\D)$.
+Hence the possible chain for $\S^*$ is